 - Luggage gets lost all the time, so if you intend to check in your suitcase, make sure to pack a few essentials in your carry-on as well.

-So, what are you waiting for?!
-Start planning your dream trip today!
-By following this step-by-step guide, you can create the perfect trip tailored to your own needs and desires.
-What are you most excited to see and do on your next adventure?
+So now that you know all the right steps, what are you waiting for?!
+Start planning your dream vacation today!
+By following this easy guide, you can create the perfect trip tailored to your own needs and desires.